Vadyar Boats

 Vadyar Boats Pvt.
-Ltd. is a Chennai based boat manufacturer and marine service provider.
+Ltd. is a Chennai-based boat manufacturer and marine service provider.

 History and current activities

-M/s Vadyar Boats was established modestly at Chennai in 1969 by Late Shri P.A.
-Ramakrishnan, a renowned naval architect, first generation entrepreneur and social worker.
+M/s Vadyar Boats was established in Chennai in 1969 by Late Shri P.A.
+Ramakrishnan, a renowned naval architect, first-generation entrepreneur, and social worker.
 It is a family owned concern and pioneer in the manufacture of FRP (fibre-reinforced plastic) Lifeboats in India.
-Started initially with supply of wooden Fishing and small FRP Lifeboats and during this period M/s Shipping Corporation of India, largest public sector shipping company started replacing Metal with FRP Lifeboats on their ships.
-After inaugurating their modern boat building yard at the 400 acre Guindy Industrial Estate in Chennai on 31 January 1976, supplied various types of FRP Open Lifeboats indigenously to various shipyards and shipping companies in India and abroad certified by Ministry of Shipping, Govt. of India, Lloyd’s Register of Shipping, London and other International Classification Societies.
+The company started initially with supply of wooden Fishing and small FRP Lifeboats and during this period M/s Shipping Corporation of India, largest public sector shipping company started replacing Metal with FRP Lifeboats on their ships.
+After inaugurating their modern boat building yard at the 400 acre Guindy Industrial Estate in Chennai on 31 January 1976, supplied various types of FRP Open Lifeboats indigenously to various shipyards and shipping companies in India and abroad certified by Ministry of Shipping, Government of India, Lloyd's Register of Shipping, London and other International Classification Societies.
 Prominent being the export of 12 Lifeboats to M/s Centramor Shipyard, Poland in 1979 and 24 Lifeboats to M/s Daewoo Shipbuilding and Heavy Machineries Ltd, South Korea in 1984.

 The International Maritime Organisation, London amended SOLAS (Safety of Life at Sea) regulations with effect from 1 July 1986 with far reaching consequences as it introduced new rules for use of Lifeboats on ships particularly Oil and Gas Carriers etc., which proved to be a turning point.
 Successfully indigenously designed and manufactured the 8-metre 50-person capacity FRP Totally Enclosed Fire Protected Lifeboat after conducting all the prototype tests including the most severe fire test in the very first attempt achieved by only a few Lifeboat builders globally.
 For this purpose, the Lifeboat was placed in a specially erected concrete tank located in the outskirts of Chennai without human habitation, filled with 3,400 L of kerosene and petrol and burned for a continuous period of 14 minutes with a couple of mice kept inside the boat.
-Received the coveted National Award for Indigenous design and development from the Govt. of India on 14 December 1992.
+Received the coveted National Award for Indigenous design and development from the Government of India on 14 December 1992.